mohamed-oraby10/day_task/README.md

 - 📋 **Projects & Tasks**
   - Create new projects with title, details, and team members.
-  - Add, update, and remove tasks.
+  - Add tasks and mark them as completed.
   - Track completed and ongoing tasks with progress indicators.
   - Store tasks locally using **Hive**.